 Knowing what water to use in baby formula is crucial to ensure your little one stays healthy.
-All water may look similar, but they’re certainly not the same.
+All water looks the same, but there are significant differences.
 Some types of water contain higher levels of certain minerals, which can affect your baby’s developing teeth.

-Before using your tap water for your baby’s formula, you need to know what kind of chemicals and minerals are present.
+Before using tap water for your baby’s formula, you need to know what chemicals and minerals are present.

 So, is it better to use bottled water?
 Let’s find out.

 - Distilled water is safe for baby formula but shouldn’t be the only water consumed later on due to a lack of beneficial minerals and fluoride.

 - Well water should be used with caution; test it for safety before using it for baby formula or drinking.